stflavian/RETMAP/docs/manual/units.md

 # Measurements units

-CAPPA works with six main metrics: pressure, temperature, loading, potential, volume, and density.
+RETMAP works with six main metrics: pressure, temperature, loading, potential, volume, and density.
 These metrics are stored and processed using the following units: MPa, K, mg/g, kJ/mol, ml/g, and kg/m3.
 As such, all values provided inside the configuration file (e.g. `PREDICTION_TEMPERATURES`) should be provided using the aforementioned units.